Wanna Stay Out of These?

 NEVER NEVER NEVER use the term "lag" in front of Ian Poulter or myself.
 We both believe that the term Lag means that you have DRASTICALLY reduced your chances of making that putt.
 Proper speed and proper line and it goes in no matter how long your putt is.
 I believe you can become a good enough putter to make all of the putts you have.
 What is the longest putt that you have ever holed?

 Very few players are still leaving the pin in the hole from shorter distances.
 The reason for this is if you leave the pin in, your mind is interpreting that the hole has been reduced in size and/or the pin is viewed in your mind as another obstacle.
-"Charlie take the pin out!
-You too Brooke!"

 If you are hitting big hooks or slices it may be time to check the lie angles on your clubs.
 If your clubs are too flat for your swing the ball will slice.
 If your clubs are too upright for your swing the ball will hook.
 It's an easy 20-minute fix with your professional staff and a lie board.

 Having the correct posture at address is a very important fundamental which a lot of golfers overlook.
-This helps dictate how the club swings around the body and helps the body turn correctly, and helps promotes good balance.
+This helps dictate how the club swings around the body and helps the body turn correctly, and helps promote good balance.
 Good posture, balance and rhythm is the key to a clean and more consistent golf swing.
 But like Arnold said, "Swing your own swing."

 "Don’t stand at attention.
-The knees are flexed, and the arms are held naturally, neither reaching nor pulled back to the body.
+The knees are flexed, and the arms are hung naturally, neither reaching nor pulled back to the body.
 The left foot is pointed slightly out and weight evenly distributed between the feet.
 One thing applies to everybody.
 Be comfortable.
 If you have the feeling that you are standing in an awkward position, you’re licked before you start."- Arnold Palmer

 Jack Nicklaus was a huge proponent of making sure he dialed in his feel on shorter shots before he moved into his full swings, and this is one of the greatest golf tips that has been making its way around for years.
 Establishing your feel on shots from 15-45 yards is a great way to warm up and get your swing in sync before you move on to your longer clubs.
 Try this in your next practice session, or before a round.